Michigan Car Shipping Quotes

 - We are actually in the business of vehicle shipping with over ten years of five star ratings!
 Call us now at 800-600-3750.

-All of that works pretty well in the Summer months, and most of the Spring and Fall, but Winter can be a real drag shipping cars for most of Michigan, including Detroit.
-There’s plenty of action to Florida in the Winter, especially from Detroit (last one out turn off the lights), but the harsh winter conditions the farther north an auto transport carrier goes makes it problematic for the truck’s hydraulics, and the slippery road conditions raises the possibility of road accidents and insurance claims.
-So the Winter in northern Michigan is mostly hands off.
+All of that works pretty well in the Spring, Summer and Fall, but Winter can be a real problem for most of Michigan.
+There’s plenty of action from Michigan to Florida in the Winter, especially from Detroit, but the harsh winter conditions farther north makes it problematic for the truck’s hydraulics, and the slippery road conditions raises the possibility of road accidents and insurance claims.
+So the Winter in far northern Michigan is for some hands off.

 There are a number of main interstates that vehicle shippers use to service Michigan.
 I-75 runs from Florida through Ohio, north all the way to Michigan, intersecting Detroit and then straight to the U.P., where it finally ends at the Canadian border.
 I-69 enters from Indiana and heads north through Lansing and Flint, and then breaks the rules for an odd numbered interstate by heading due east toward Canada.
 We’ll let ‘em slide on that one.
 I-94 and I-96 relieve a lot of traffic pressure on I-75 in greater Detroit.
 So shipping cars in Michigan from the standpoint of freeway access is a breeze.